Tsawwassen/hme/README.md

 - - - 'R-WC-PED-T' has a blank record.
 Shows up on the count sheet also.
 - DONE - Last thing to do is to remove any 'complete' lines that do not have a category number (still needs to keep the "extra scan" data).

+## 10/05/2024
+- Fixed all the issues with duplicates by either adding a '.' in WW, or asking purchasing to remove items.
+- Added the same number logic to check the part number for only number values (fixing the 200.12800 issue)
+- - This also made all part numbers show up as text in excelt (making them all left align)
+- High Priority ToDos
+- - Create a single shelf label option
+- - Change to headers of the 'Inventory Batch' template
+- - - Might need to change the 'Inventory Single' to map correctly with the label component
+- - Remove the V1 and V2 inventory tool
+- - - Only show V4
+- - Make the V4 inventory export directly (ie don't show the parsed table component)
+- - Create a 4x1 label that shows just a barcode
+- - - This label will be tested in North Van to see if those labels work better.

 ## QoL ToDos